 CECI Bylaws to describe the selection of officers, procedures to

 handle responsibilities, and other matters.
 Internal bylaws must be

 consistent with university policy and CECI bylaws.
 Internal bylaws

-must be approved by FG voting members.
+must be approved by FC voting members.
 All internal bylaws, once

 approved, shall be publicly available.